iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

     dotnet-version: ${{ env.DOTNET_CORE_VERSION }}
 ```

-The next step sets up the .NET SDK necessary for building and testing the application.
-It uses the .NET version specified by the `DOTNET_CORE_VERSION` environment variable, matching the same .NET version of the ASP.NET Core C# web application running, i.e. the `7.0.x` series.
+The next step sets up the .NET SDK necessary for building and testing the application, just like in the `test` job.

 ```yaml
 - name: Install Dotnet Entity Framework CLI tool